peachcloud/peach-dyndns-server/README.md

 # peach-dyndns-host

-a DNS server to host the names of guests with changing IP addresses
+a dynamic DNS server to host the names of guests with changing IP addresses. provides an http API for updating bind9 configurations.

 _work in progress_